Snow|Schnee |

 Repeatedly the camera's eye drifts off people's bustle to gather impressions of nature: snow covered trees against the backdrop of idyllic bell chiming; the sun breaking through a bunch of clouds drifting slowly across the sky; the foggy landscape seen from a terrace; a glimpse into the forest, into the tree crowns, light flashing from between the trunks, only the sound of a car bruising the forest's silence; barely visible, a few hikers pass through the frame in a distance.

 In this production, shot in the Semmering region, life in and with snow is fathomed in an almost systematic manner.
 It is, like all other films of Neuwirth, the work of a trained and honed eye, a work that subtly balances speedup and slowdown.
-A high-end sound system is indispensable for best experience of Snow/Schnee: From field recordings on location, Christian Fennesz has composed a mysterious soundtrack, oscillating between Dark Ambient, Drones and Musique concrète, painting a sinister atmosphere, fusing echoes of pop music with scraps of conversation.
+A high-end sound system is indispensable for the best experience of Snow/Schnee: From field recordings on location, Christian Fennesz has composed a mysterious soundtrack, oscillating between Dark Ambient, Drones and Musique concrète, painting a sinister atmosphere, fusing echoes of pop music with scraps of conversation.
 This mood piece on winter sports, alpine and ski tourism, is a study of a latently spooky biotope, where people are but peripheral, fleeting appearances.

 Stefan Grissemann